Divorce

 Contested divorces in Bluffton can also occur when the legal separation is pursued on certain “at-fault” grounds.
 These grounds will also determine how soon you can seek a divorce.

-When Can I File for Divorce in South Carolina?
+Filing for Divorce in South Carolina

 How soon you can file for divorce depends on whether the divorce you are seeking is “no-fault” or “at-fault.”
 In a “no-fault” divorce, which is also called uncontested, you and your partner must not cohabitate for a continuous period of at least 1 year.